openharmony/docs/en/application-dev/reference/apis-ime-kit/errorcode-inputmethod-framework.md

 **Description**

-This error code is reported when an API of the [input method framework](../apis/js-apis-inputmethod.md) fails to be invoked.
+This error code is reported when an API of the [input method framework](js-apis-inputmethod.md) fails to be called.

 **Possible Causes**